TOPICS |

 An Evidence-Based Approach to Abnormal Vision in the Emergency Department

 Abnormal vision in ED patients can be caused by abnormalities in visual structures (cornea, lens, vitreous, and retina) as well as neurologic, toxicologic, and psychogenic etiologies.
 High-value history, physical examination, and imaging can provide important clues for management.
-Includes 4 AMA PRA Category 1 Credits™.
-CME expires on 04/01/2023
+CME expired on 04/15/2023.
+No CME for this activity

 |